 Final Thoughts

-There’s substantial evidence of the many tamanu oil benefits thanks to its incredible skin healing properties.
-While it isn’t a cure-all for every skin condition, research shows that it has promising and positive effects.
+There’s substantial evidence of the many benefits of this tree nut oil thanks to its incredible skin healing properties.
+While it isn’t a cure-all for all skin conditions, research shows that it has promising and positive effects.
 And tamanu oil reviews provide plenty of anecdotal evidence to support its use.

-Use it wisely - and consider adding skincare products that contain tamanu oil to your routine before using it directly on your skin.
+Use it wisely.
+Before using it directly on your skin, consider adding skin care products that contain tamanu oil to your routine.
 If you experience any issues after using it or your skin conditions do not improve, consult with your dermatologist for additional support.